grinnell-csc324-01-fall-2025/individual_p_tiffany/docs/InterviewTranscript.md

 **Interviewee 1:** Thank you.
 I’m glad I could contribute my thoughts.

 **Me:** Thank you as well—I truly appreciate your insights.

+## Interview 2

+**Me:** What are your first thoughts about using AI for psychotherapy?

+**Interviewee 2:** Honestly, I was a little skeptical.
+Chatting with an AI doesn’t feel the same as talking to a human who has complex emotions.
+For instance, ChatGPT might give advice based on logical if–then statements, like “If you have a conflict with a friend, then you should talk it out.”
+That’s useful, but it’s more like mimicking empathy rather than actually having empathy the way a human therapist would.

+**Me:** I see.
+What kinds of concerns or reservations does that raise for you?

+**Interviewee 2:** My main concern is that AI therapy might not have the same emotional capability or consciousness as a human being.
+That makes me hesitant.

+**Me:** Are there any features or conditions that would make you feel more comfortable using an AI therapy tool?

+**Interviewee 2:** I think it would help if the system were developed or approved by licensed psychotherapists.
+Since there aren’t enough therapists to meet demand, having them involved in building these tools could make the product more effective and trustworthy.

+**Me:** That makes sense.
+What about data privacy?
+How important is that to you?

+**Interviewee 2:** Very important.
+I would need to know that everything I share with the AI tool stays private and confidential.
+One of my worries is that companies might use my personal data to perfect their AI models without my consent.
+I don’t think I’d be comfortable with my feelings being used in that way.

+**Me:** So, would you ever allow your data to be used?

+**Interviewee 2:** Only if I explicitly consented.
+Otherwise, no. The only exception I would accept is if I were having thoughts of harming myself or others — in that case, the AI could flag it and escalate for safety reasons.
+But beyond that, everything else should remain confidential.

+**Me:** Understood.
+Given all this, what would motivate you to try an AI psychotherapy service?

+**Interviewee 2:** Probably two things: first, knowing that it was developed with the help of real psychotherapists, and second, having strong guarantees of privacy and confidentiality.
+With those in place, I’d be more open to trying it.